Moduli Space for Kink Collisions with Moving Center of Mass: Summary

 Nonetheless, there exists a nontrivial resolution to the problem of the singularity, which is the second main result of the present work.
 It requires the inclusion of new collective coordinates, basically internal modes of the solitons, which enlarge the dimensionality of the moduli space.
 The singularity still remains, but now it is not a one-dimensional line in a two-dimensional moduli space, but a two-dimensional surface in a four-dimensional moduli space.
 More precisely, this has been found after a suitable redefinition of the collective coordinates which cures the usual null vector problem arising from the symmetric part of the normal mode.
 Crucially, for nonzero momentum, this singularity does not divide the moduli space into disconnected parts allowing the solitons to meet and pass through each other.
 We remark that these additional collective coordinates could be normal modes (the shape mode in $\phi^4$ model) or, if no such modes exist, Derrick modes (e.g., the sine-Gordon model).
 This may provide a CCM for the moving sine-Gordon breather.

-The four dimensional CCMs obtained in this work are mathematically sound and do not suffer from the issue of the singularity which splits the minimal two dimensional moduli space into dynamically disconnected parts.
+The four-dimensional CCMs obtained in this work are mathematically sound and do not suffer from the issue of the singularity which splits the minimal two-dimensional moduli space into dynamically disconnected parts.
 Nevertheless, their applicability to the modeling of collisions in the full field theory should be further investigated.

 This work adds to a growing literature on collective coordinate models of non-BPS soliton systems.
 There is one result in common for all of the works: if a single soliton has $n$ degrees of freedom, the CCM which describes the dynamics of $N$ solitons requires \emph{more} than $Nn$ collective coordinates.
-A kink-antikink naively requires just the positional coordinates, but a shape mode or a Derrick mode is needed to describe the true dynamics \cite{MORW,RMS}.
-A baby skyrmion has three zero modes, but at least seven are needed to describe 2-baby scattering \cite{QSSM}.
-A skyrmion has six zero modes but at least fourteen are needed to describe 2-skyrmion scattering \cite{2Sk}.
+A kink-antikink naively requires just the positional coordinates, but a shape mode or a Derrick mode is needed to describe the true dynamics~\cite{RMS, MORW}.
+A baby skyrmion has three zero modes, but at least seven are needed to describe 2-baby scattering~\cite{QSSM}.
+A skyrmion has six zero modes but at least fourteen are needed to describe 2-skyrmion scattering~\cite{2Sk}.
 All these works point to the same conclusion: it is not simple to deduce the number of modes required to describe non-BPS soliton dynamics, and surprising things can happen if you pick the wrong number.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-The authors acknowledge financial support from the Ministry of Education, Culture, and Sports, Spain (Grant No. PID2020-119632GB-I00), the Xunta de Galicia (Grant No. INCITE09.296.035PR and Centro singular de investigación de Galicia accreditation 2019-2022), the Spanish Consolider-Ingenio 2010 Programme CPAN (CSD2007-00042), and the European Union ERDF.
-C. H. is supported by the Carl Trygger Foundation through the grant CTS 20:25.
-K. O., T. R., and A. W. were supported by the Polish National Science Centre (Grant No. NCN 2019/35/B/ST2/00059).
+The authors acknowledge financial support from the Ministry of Education, Culture, and Sports, Spain (Grant No.~PID2020-119632GB-I00), the Spanish Consolider-Ingenio 2010 Programme CPAN (CSD2007-00042), the Xunta de Galicia (Grant No.~INCITE09.296.035PR and Centro singular de investigaci\'on de Galicia accreditation 2019-2022), and the European Union ERDF.
+C.H.\ is supported by the Carl Trygger Foundation through the grant CTS 20:25.
+K.O., T.R., and A.W.\ were supported by the Polish National Science Centre (Grant No.~NCN 2019/35/B/ST2/00059).
 AW thanks Jose Queiruga for discussion.